-3.3.
-High Color Mode Bitmap Format
+3.3 High Color Mode Bitmap Format

 If the SLCDx is running high color firmware, BMPload will accept 1, 4, 8, or 24 bit color bitmaps.
 The BMPload program does a conversion between 24 bit file and 16 bit internal storage format.
-The 16 bit format is 565 - 5 bits for red and blue, and 6 bits for green.
+The 16 bit format is 565 - 5 bits for red and blue, and 6 bits for green (see RGB565 in COLOR SPECIFICATIONS).
 Note: some graphics programs can store a .bmp file in 16 bit format.
 There is no standard for this format and it is not supported.

-3.4.
-Bitmap compression
+3.4 Bitmap compression

 The BMPload program can compress bitmaps using the RLE (Run Length Encoding) method.
 This is very efficient space-wise for control surfaces that have horizontal lines of constant color.
 However they are slower to display.
 Small images are not compressed as they do not take up much space.
-To disable compression of larger images, insert the string ".unc" into the file name, e.g. "01_MyBitmap.unc.bmp".
+To disable compression of larger images, insert the lower-case string ".unc" into the file name, e.g. "01\MyBitmap.unc.bmp".
 This tells the BMPload program not to compress this file's image.
 Background bitmaps for slider objects and meter objects and sliding graphics ("xio" command) need to be uncompressed.

-3.5.
-Bitmap file naming convention
+3.5 Bitmap file naming convention

 Bitmaps are referred to by index number.
 In order to keep the index and bitmap in sync, the files should have the index number pre-pended to the file name.
 This way when the list is sorted alphabetically the index will match the bitmap.
-So, for example, the first bitmap could be named "001_whatever_you_like.bmp", the second "002_MySecondBitmap.bmp", and so on.
+So, for example, the first bitmap could be named "001\whatever\you\like.bmp", the second "002\MySecondBitmap.bmp", and so on.

-3.6.
-Program Operation
+3.6 Program Operation

-BMPload runs under Windows 98 through Vista.
+BMPload runs under Windows 98 through Windows 7.
 In order to download bitmaps and so forth to the board, the computer running BMPload should have a serial port connected to the SLCDx.
 It can be run without a board connected if the purpose is to generate a BIN file.